Josephjiao7/Geographical-Gaussian-Process-Regression/README.md

 ### Geographical Gaussian Process Regression
-Geographical Gaussian Process Regression (GGPR): A Spatial Machine Learning Model Based on **Spatial Similarity**.
+Geographical Gaussian Process Regression (GGPR): A Spatial Machine Learning Model Based on **Spatial Similarity**:

+defined as [A-Xing Zhu et al., (2018)](https://doi.org/10.1080/19475683.2018.1534890): *"The more similar geographic configurations of two points (areas), the more similar the values (processes) of the target variable at these two points (areas)".*

 GGPR has two functions: **spatial prediction** and **exploratory spatial data analysis (ESDA)**.
 For spatial prediction, GGPR uses spatial similarity as a kernel function to calibrate the GPR model and then predicts the values of unknown observations.
 To perform ESDA, we build on the spatial prediction function by adding a Matern kernel with spatial coordinates to facilitate the use of GeoShapley, allowing us to explore spatial effects and interpret the model’s results.